oppia/oppia-android/wiki/app-and-feature-release-process.md

 **What it does:**

-Calls `UpdateRolloutPermille.kt`, which uses the Play Developer API to update the staged rollout fraction for the current live release on the target track — **without re-uploading the binary**.
+Calls `UpdateRolloutPermille.kt`, which uses the Play Developer API to update the staged rollout permille for the current live release on the target track — **without re-uploading the binary**.

 **Typical progression:**